HidegonSan/blog/content/posts/my-blog-tweaks/index.md

 External links open in a new tab.
 It works great.

-### File name for codeblock
+### Filename for codeblock

-Make file names visible at the above of code blocks.
+Make filenames visible at the above of code blocks.

 ```python{file=main.py}
 def main():